OpelSpeedster/EcoAgent/README.md

 # 🌱 EcoAgent — AI-Powered Eco Lifestyle Assistant

 An India-focused sustainable living assistant powered by **IBM Granite** via **watsonx.ai**.
 Chat about eco habits, explore a household impact dashboard, look up local recycling guides, and build a family sustainability profile.

+# This is the latest update of the project with Agentic AI: (https://github.com/OpelSpeedster/EcoAgent-AAI-)

 **Classification:** Agentic AI Application with Prompt Engineering